 Coleus Canina (The Scaredy Cat Plant)

 A common sight in gardens where wandering cats have been a problem is Coleus Canina.
 This plant has a pungent aroma that is thought to be like strong dog urine or even a skunk type smell.
 Some cats hate it and will avoid areas that contain this plant.
 The aroma is released to an even stronger degree when brushed up against so this can be a great deterrent to stop cats from wandering through any flower beds containing it.

 This is an annual plant that can be grown from seed or bought as small plants ready to plant in sunny areas of the garden.
 They will struggle in cooler weathers so will die out when the frost starts unless you move them indoors.
 If you plant these in pots then you can move them to the places cats tend to frequent or plant them in borders.

-When the scaredy cat plant starts to die out you can always grab some cuttings which will easily take route so you can have plants ready for the next year too.
+When the scaredy-cat plant starts to die out you can always grab some cuttings which will easily take root so you can have plants ready for the next year too.

 Despite coming from the same plant family as catnip, mint is not a plant cats like in general.
 The strong scent that smells great to us is overpowering to sensitive noses and smells foul to our feline friends.
 Adding some to your garden could help to deter your unwanted garden guests.

 These could be toxic though so be careful when using this plant.
 No one wants to inadvertently poison someone else’s beloved pet.
 So, if it is having the opposite effect then consider moving it away from any pets that like to eat it.
 Mint is also toxic to dogs so take some extra care and precautions if you have any other pets that use your garden.